 Visit Little Havana

-If the Cuban influence throughout Miami is not enough for you, in Little Havana you will find it in concentration.
-Calle Ocho, the main street is where it all happens.
-Cigar stores abound, Cuban sandwiches are in plentiful supply and a game of dominoes is always available.
+If the Cuban influence throughout Miami is not enough for you, you will find it in concentration in Little Havana.
+Calle Ocho, the main street, is where it all happens.
+Cigar stores abound, Cuban sandwiches are in plentiful supply, and a game of dominoes is always available.

-Maximo Gomez Park or Domino Park as it is commonly known is where local Cuban’s gather daily for some very serious dominoes.
-Apparently, there is no gambling allowed but by the serious nature of the games being played and spectators reactions, one could wonder if a pension or two isn’t being supplemented.
+Maximo Gomez Park, or Domino Park as it is commonly known, is where local Cubans gather daily for some very serious dominoes.
+No gambling is allowed, but by the serious nature of the games played and spectators’ reactions, one could wonder if a pension or two isn’t being supplemented.

-On the last Friday of the month, Little Havana holds Cultural Friday.
-The main street, Calle Ocho comes alive with food stalls, street markets and music.
+If you’re on the scout for cheap activities in Miami, Little Havana holds Cultural Friday on the last Friday of the month.
+The main street, Calle Ocho, comes alive with food stalls, street markets, and music.
 This was also where the Guinness Book Of Records was set for the world’s longest Conga line.

-Head to Espanola way.
-This little Mediterranean influenced street is famous for its mix of outdoor dining, cool boutiques and cafes.
 In contrast to the art deco surrounds of South Beach, the historic Spanish village has a reputation as the bohemian corner of Miami.
-Once intended for high society, Espanola way has a chequered past.
-A regular gambling haunt for Al Capone and other gangster types as well as a popular backdrop for the 1980’s show Miami Vice.
+Once intended for high society, Espanola Way has a chequered past.

-As we said, Miami is expensive, especially in the tourist areas but you can get a deal if you know where to look.
-Follow the locals lead and work the happy hours.
+As we said, Miami is expensive, especially in tourist areas.
+But you can get a deal if you know where to look.
+Follow the local’s lead and work the happy hours.

-If you are looking for a good breakfast deal, most of the hotel restaurants along Collins Street are vying for the breakfast trade with all-inclusive breakfasts ranging between $8 – $15.
+If you are looking for a good breakfast deal, most hotel restaurants along Collins Street are vying for the breakfast trade, with all-inclusive breakfasts ranging between $8 – $15.
 In true American style, they are generous in size so a pretty good deal.

-If you are looking to indulge in a city/beach getaway, Miami may be for you.
+If you want to indulge in a city/beach getaway, Miami may be for you.
 Lounge by the beach during the day, shop in the afternoon and dine and dance by night.
 But for all her glitz and glamour, Miami doesn’t have to leave you entirely broke.
-There is plenty to do in the magic city without having to pay the earth.
+There is plenty to do in the magic city without paying the earth.